Who and what To trust And The Simple Truth

 I know you can trust your dog.
-I probably love your dog, even though I have never met your beloved pet.
+Even though I have never met your dog I probably him or her.

 Who are we?
 Who do we think we are?
 Can you trust your self?
 Trust others?
 Trust the government?
 Your doctor?

 Another thing I know, as I grow older, I embrace process, because it’s better than the alternative.
 This is a personal truth.